wafibismail/express-skeleton/README.md

 # Skeleton Express App

 This is a barebone express app.
-Plus a bit more stuff I added according to what I think we will use for our project:
+Plus a bit more stuff I added / intended according to what I think we will use for our project:
 - Front-end (all contained in the folder named public) Basic HTML + JS logic for:
   - Login VIA Microsoft portal for strictly UBD webmail (conveniently rejects other Microsoft accounts)
   - View Resources